gaainf/tanktools/README.rst

 Add or delete headers
 *********************
-Applyed for all requests, contaning specified headers
+Applyed for all requests, containing specified headers

 .. code:: bash